 [Editor’s Note: The above Report is placed in square brackets to await what will be the status of this Report at the end of this Study Cycle.]

-2/1.8/3.3 Analysis of the results ofstudies
+2/1.8/3.3 Summary and analysis of the results of ITU-R studies

+Chair WG AI 1.8: The above title for section 3.3 as amended is identical to the title for section 3 (the latter decided by CPM-1).
+A different title for section 3.3 may be considered.

 In carrying out the technical and operational studies under 1.8 several key points were identified.
 Some of these key points are included in this section.
 Moreover, these key points are also included/reflected in Section 5 of Draft CPM text where applicable.

 As can be seen in Figure 2/1.8/2-1, there are four different types of links between unmanned aircraft Earth stations and the fixed-satellite service (FSS) space stations: